mwfj/Computer_Graphic/scan_conversion/README.md

 Moreover, I made a vector to store all the shape class.
 In other words, it stores the shape I drawed before.
 In the display function, it will iterate this vector in order to draw all the shape I drawed.

 For colorpicker, I make a specific area for different color.
 Choose this color by click the color area.
+**Note that: In this project, I only use some basic OpenGL function.**

 ## Run